operator-playground-io/Docker-tile/tutorials/docker-101.md

 Here are some features of the minimal base images:

 + **Small size:** Minimal images are about 92M on disk and 32M compressed.
 This makes it less than half the size of the standard images.
-    Software installation (microdnf): Instead of including the full-blown yum facility for working with software repositories and RPM software packages, the minimal images includes the microdnf utility.
++ **Software installation (microdnf):** Instead of including the full-blown yum facility for working with software repositories and RPM software packages, the minimal images includes the microdnf utility.
 Microdnf is a scaled-down version of dnf.
 It includes only what is needed to enable and disable repositories, as well as install, remove, and update packages.
 It also has a clean option, to clean out cache after packages have been installed.
 + **Based on RHEL packaging:** Because minimal images incorporate regular RHEL software RPM packages, with a few features removed such as extra language files or documentation, you can continue to rely on RHEL repositories for building your images.
 This allows you to still maintain compliance requirements you have that are based on RHEL software.
 Features of minimal images make them perfect for trying out applications you want to run with RHEL, while carrying the smallest possible amount of overhead.
 What you don’t get with minimal images is an initialization and service management system (systemd or System V init), a Python run-time environment, and a bunch of common shell utilities.
 + **Modules for <code>microdnf</code> are not supported:** Modules used with the <code>dnf</code> command let you install multiple versions of the same software, when available.
 The <code>microdnf</code> utility included with minimal images does not support modules.
 So if modules are required, you should use a non-minimal base images, which include yum.

-If your goal, however, is just to try to run some simple binaries or pre-packaged software that doesn’t have a lot of requirements from the operating system, the minimal images might suit your needs.
+If your goal, however, is just to try running some simple binaries or pre-packaged software that doesn’t have a lot of requirements from the operating system, the minimal images might suit your needs.
 If your application does have dependencies on other software from RHEL, you can simply use microdnf to install the needed packages at build time.

-Red Hat intends for you to always use the latest version of the minimal images, which is implied by simply requesting <code>ubi8/ubi-minimal</code> or <code>ubi8-minimal</code>.
+Red Hat recommends to always use the latest version of the minimal images, which is implied by simply requesting <code>ubi8/ubi-minimal</code> or <code>ubi8-minimal</code>.
 Red Hat does not expect to support older versions of minimal images going forward.

-**Using Init Red Hat base images**
+**Init Red Hat Base Images**

-The UBI ubi8-init images contains the systemd initialization system, making them useful for building images in which you want to run systemd services, such as a web server or file server.
+The UBI ubi8-init images contain the systemd initialization systemd, making them useful for building images in which you want to run systemd services, such as a web server or file server.
 The Init image contents are less than what you get with the standard images, but more than what is in the minimal images.

 **Note:** Because the <code>ubi8-init</code> image builds on top of the ubi8 image, their contents are mostly the same.
 There are a few critical differences, however.

-In <code>ubi8-init</code>, the Cmd is set to <code>/sbin/init</code>, instead of <code>bash</code>, to start the systemd Init service by default.
-It includes <code>ps</code> and process related commands (procps-ng package), which <code>ubi8</code> does not.
-Also, <code>ubi8-init</code> sets SIGRTMIN+3 as the StopSignal, as systemd in ubi8-init ignores normal signals to exit (SIGTERM and SIGKILL), but will terminate if it receives SIGRTMIN+3.
+- In <code>ubi8-init</code>, the Cmd is set to <code>/sbin/init</code>, instead of <code>bash</code>, to start the systemd Init service by default.
+It includes <code>ps</code> and process related commands (procps-ng package), which <code>ubi8</code> does not feature.
+- Also, <code>ubi8-init</code> sets SIGRTMIN+3 as the StopSignal, as systemd in ubi8-init ignores normal signals to exit (SIGTERM and SIGKILL), but will terminate if it receives SIGRTMIN+3.

-Historically, Red Hat Enterprise Linux base container images were designed for Red Hat customers to run enterprise applications, but were not free to redistribute.
-This can create challenges for some organizations that need to redistribute their applications.
+Historically, Red Hat Enterprise Linux base container images were designed for Red Hat customers to run enterprise applications but were not free to redistribute.
+This led to challenges facing some organizations to redistribute their applications.
 That’s where the Red Hat Universal Base Images come in.

 #

-<p style="font-weight: bold; text-align: center">Dockerfile Best Practices</p>
+<p style="font-weight: bold; text-align: center">02.
+Dockerfile Best Practices</p>

 #

-For building efficient images follow the below Red Hat recommended guidelines:
+For building efficient images, follow the below Red Hat recommended guidelines:

-+ **Container must be use a base image provided by Red Hat.** This is per-requisite so the application’s runtime dependencies, such as operating system components and libraries, are fully supported.
+**a.
+Container must use a base image provided by Red Hat.**

+This is per-requisite so the application’s runtime dependencies, such as operating system components and libraries are fully supported.
 Go to the <a href="https://catalog.redhat.com/software/containers/explore">Red Hat Container</a> Catalog and select a base image to build upon.
 Use this image’s name in the FROM clause in your dockerfile.
 We recommend using one of the images that are part of the Red Hat Universal Base Image (UBI) set, such as ubi7/ubi or ubi7/ubi-minimal.

-+ **Container image to be distributed through non-Red Hat registries does not include Red Hat Enterprise Linux (RHEL) kernel packages.** To ensure, for a UBI type project, RPM packages present in a container image are only from UBI and RHEL user space.
+**b.
+Container image to be distributed through non-Red Hat registries does not include Red Hat Enterprise Linux (RHEL) kernel packages.**

+For a UBI type project, ensure that RPM packages present in a container image are only from UBI and RHEL user space.
 Red Hat allows redistribution of UBI content as per <a href="https://www.redhat.com/licenses/EULA_Red_Hat_Universal_Base_Image_English_20190422.pdf">UBI EULA</a>.
 Red Hat allows redistribution of RHEL user space packages as per Red Hat Container Certification Appendix.
 Presence of any kernel package will cause the test to fail.
 Confirm all Red Hat RPMs included in the container image are from UBI and RHEL user space.

-+ **Container image must include the following metadata:**
+**c.
+Container image must include the following metadata.**

 + name: Name of the image vendor: Company name
 + version: Version of the image
 + release: A number used to identify the specific build for this image
 + summary: A short overview of the application or component in this image
-+ description: A long _description of the application or component in this image.
++ description: A long description of the application or component in this image.

-Providing metadata in consistent format helps customers inspect and manage images
+Providing metadata in consistent format helps customers inspect and manage the images

-+ **Container image cannot modify content provided by Red Hat packages or layers, except for files that are meant to be modified by end users, such as configuration files**
+**d.
+Container image cannot modify content provided by Red Hat packages or layers, except for files that are meant to be modified by end users, such as configuration files.**

 Unauthorized changes to Red Hat components would impact or invalidate their support hence it is recommended to not modify content in the base image or in Red Hat packages

-+ **Red Hat components in the container image cannot contain any critical or important vulnerabilities, as defined at**
+**e.
+Red Hat components in the container image cannot contain any critical or important vulnerabilities, as defined at**
 <a href="https://access.redhat.com/security/updates/classification">https://access.redhat.com/security/updates/classification</a>

 If there are any vulnerabilities in the image then those can introduce risk to your customers.
 It is recommended to use the most recent version of a layer or package, and to update your image content using the following command:

         yum -y update-minimal --security --sec-severity=Important --sec-severity=Critical

-+ **Should not modify, replace or combine the Red Hat base layer**
+**f.
+You should not modify, replace or combine the Red Hat base layer.**

 You shouldn't modify base layers provided by Red Hat so that it can be identified and inspected.
-It is recommended to not use any tools that attempt to or actually modify, replace, combine (aka squash) or otherwise obfuscate layers after the image has been built.
+It is recommended to not use any tools that attempt to or modify, replace, combine (aka squash) or otherwise obfuscate layers after the image has been built.

-+   **The uncompressed container image should have less than 40 layers.**
+**g.
+The uncompressed container image should have less than 40 layers.**

 Ensure that an uncompressed container image has less than 40 layers.
 Too many layers within a container image can degrade container performance.
 You can leverage following commands to display layers and their size within a container image:

         docker history

-+   **Image must include Partner’s software terms and conditions**
+**h.
+Image must include Partner’s software terms and conditions.**

 Image should have license information so that the end user is aware of the terms and conditions applicable to the software.
 Including opens source licensing information, if open source components are included in the image.
 To include license information, create a directory named /licenses and include all relevant licensing and/or terms and conditions as text file(s) in that directory.

-Refer link to choose license text <a href="https://choosealicense.com/">https://choosealicense.com/</a>
+Refer this link to choose license text <a href="https://choosealicense.com/">https://choosealicense.com/</a>.

-+   **Do not run the image as the root user**
+**i.
+Do not run the image as the root user.**

 Running a container as root could create a security risk, as any process that breaks out of the container will retain the same privileges on the host machine.
-Ensure to use a specific USER in the dockerfile to execute command mentioned in the Entrypoint.
+Ensure to use a specific USER in the Dockerfile to execute command mentioned in the Entrypoint.

-+   **Do not request host-level privileges**
+**j.
+Do not request host-level privileges.**

 A container that requires special host-level privileges to function may not be suitable in environments where the application deployer does not have full control over the host infrastructure.
 A container that requires special privileges will fail the automatic certification, and will be subject to a manual review before the container can be approved for publication.

 The Below Dockerfile is an example that uses a UBI as base container image along with required metadata like LABELS.